ozel/DIY_particle_detector/README.md

 * A mixed alpha source featuring Gd-148, Pu-239, Am-241 & Cm-244 with a combined alpha energy spectrum of 3 to 6 MeV
 * 10 g of KCl (potassium chlorid) salt (an alternative to NaCl table salt) as an example for detection of electrons from beta-decays (from naturally occuring K-40)
-* a small columbite stone (containing trace amounts of uranium ore), a combined source of of electrons and alphas (and gamma photons which do not interact enough within the thin diode detetcor to be relevant)
+* a small columbite stone (containing trace amounts of uranium ore), a combined source of electrons and alphas (and gamma photons which do not interact enough within the thin diode detector to be relevant)
 * a watch hand from an old watch that was painted with luminescent radium paint.
-Featureing Ra-226 and all it's radioactive progeny isotopes
+Featuring Ra-226 and all it's radioactive progeny isotopes

 ## Pixel Detector

-For comparsion, two recordings have been done with the [iPadPix](https://github.com/ozel/iPadPix) mobile device that is based on a 1.4 x 1.4 cm^2 hybrid pixel detector Timepix.
+For comparsion, two measurements have been made with the [iPadPix](https://github.com/ozel/iPadPix) mobile device that is based on the 1.4 x 1.4 cm^2 hybrid pixel detector Timepix.
 It's silicon sensor chip area is 28 times larger and the sensitive volume is about 6 times bigger (300 um vs. 50 um) than a single BPW34 or BPX61 diode.
 Due to it's larger area, it is well suited for measuring less concentrated sources of radioactivity such as airborne radon progeny collected with an electrostatically charged party balloon.
 The diode-based detector can be regarded as a functional model for one pixel of pixel detectors.
 The physics behind signal formation and subsequent signal processing methods which amplify, characterise and digitise the pulses are the same.
 For further details please consult the scripts provided in [data_analysis_and_reference_measurements/pixel_detector](https://github.com/ozel/DIY_particle_detector/tree/master/data_analysis_and_reference_measurements/pixel_detector) and refer to the corresponding article.